claroline/icons/README.md

 ## TODO

-- Find a way to eliminate inline styles (svgo?)
 - Allow to visualize single icons in grid mode
 - Add a playground page to see icon subsets in context